YeDawa/DumpSync/README.md

 - **Compression**: Compress your dump files to save disk space.
 - **Checksum**: Verify the integrity of your dump files using checksums.
 - **PDF Report**: Generate PDF reports for your dump files and your settings.
+- **Truncate**: Truncate tables to remove all data from the specified table.

 ## Installation